 Defined Benefit Plans

 The University of Arkansas System ceased participation with the Arkansas Public Employees Retirement System (APERS) effective July 1, 2016, and the Arkansas Teachers Retirement System (ARTRS) effective July 1, 2011.
 Existing APERS and ARTRS participants at the time the UA ceased participation were grandfathered in and allowed to continue to participate.
 New employees of the University of Arkansas and UA employees who transfer from one UA campus to another UA campus will be required to participate in the UA 403(b)/457(b) Retirement Plan.

 Non-benefits-eligible Employee Retirement Options

-All employees on university payroll are eligible to participate in an unmatched 403(b) retirement plan on a voluntary basis.
-Although you will not receive employer contributions, you can contribute to TIAA and/or Fidelity Investments as a retirement plan option.
-Contributions can either be tax-deferred or after tax.
-Within IRS limits, you may enroll, end, increase, decrease or suspend your contributions at any time.
+If you are paid on University of Arkansas payroll but are not a benefits-eligible employee, you are eligible to participate in an unmatched 403(b) retirement plan on a voluntary basis.
+Although you will not receive employer contributions and will not have to make any required employee contributions, you can contribute to TIAA and/or Fidelity Investments as a retirement plan option.
+Contributions can either be tax-deferred or Roth after tax.
+Within IRS limits, you may enroll, increase, decrease or suspend your contributions at any time.